ggetzie/APSAP/docs/general explanations.md

 &nbsp;

-**Bounding box**
+**Width and length**

 Similar to the area approach, this time we calculate the width and length for the 2d jpegs and the screenshots of the 3d models.
 Similarly, we get the mm-to-pixel_length using the similar method and we can get the actual length and width of the bounding box surrounding the ceramics.
-Although the orientations between the models and the jpegs are often the same for the ceramic sherds because of the stable-resting principle, the sherd may have rotations.
-For instance you can rotate a can of Coke Cola along the y axis, and it still stands.
-As a result, the bounding box is a less accurate measure to calculate the similarity.
+The bounding box is a less accurate measure to calculate the similarity.

 ![image](https://user-images.githubusercontent.com/90679381/209051673-5d74135c-bec6-4a2f-8a79-3528f2b5b0be.png)